CS-433/ml-project-2-chopin-deux/README.md

 This README describes the main scripts and data-files present in this project folder.

-The relevance of each directory and file will be apparent when the two main goals of this project are kept in mind:
+The relevance of each directory and file will be apparent when the main goal of this project are kept in mind:
-1. Comparing the classification accuracy of our protein surface-based machine learning algorithm to commonly used methods, mainly Rosetta.
+*Comparing the classification accuracy of our protein surface-based machine learning algorithm to commonly used methods, mainly Rosetta.*

-2. Improving the accuracy of our algorithm by dataset augmentation.
-The key concept here is sampling of multiple patches per residue at a protein-protein interface.

-## Scripts for main goal 1.
-Comparison
+## Scripts for main goal Comparison
 To perform a fair comparison, identical datasets are required.
 To do this, one needs to know which residues were used for the single amino acid retrieval in the RosettaSurf publication.